yatfanlau/JP_Interview_Report/Final_submission/readme.md

 - Run `pytest -q` and it can be shown that all tests in the two tests files would be passed for both part 1 and part 2 cdoes.

 ## Repository Layout
 - Run `python main_part1.py` and `python main_part2.py` for solving and estimating the model.
 Note that for part 2 one must run `amortized_policy.py` first to get the parametrized policy and run `data_generation.py` to get synthetic data needed before running the estimation.
+- All files outside the folder `Final_submission` are from intermediate submission.

 ```text
 Final_submission/